What is my NetID?

 What types of printing are available in the Law School?

 Students print using ePrint. ePrint printers, loations and status can be found by visiting Student Printing.
-Faculty and staff print using our Lexmark X6 and X8 series.
+Faculty and staff print using our Lexmark multi-function devices and stand-alone black-and-white and color printers.
 These devices are located throughout the Law School.
 For more information, please contact the Help Desk at 919.613.7072

 Can I print double-sided documents?